 Here you can find out the curriculum expectations for Year 6 and learn about what they will be doing this term.

-The Spring term is an exciting and important term for the children in Year 6.
+The Autumn Term is an exciting and important term for the children in Year 6.

 Alongside topic lessons, Year 6 English lessons will focus on World War One.
 This will include: narrative writing about the horrors of the trenches; newspaper reports about the assassination of Archduke Franz Ferdinand; letters home from the trenches; information texts about World War One and writing poetry based on War.